Droid-VM/Virtualization/pvmfw/README.md

 - entry 0 must point to a valid BCC Handover (see below)
 - entry 1 may point to a [DTBO] to be applied to the pVM device tree.
 See [debug policy][debug_policy] for an example.

+In version 1.1, new blob is added.

+- entry 2 may point to a [DTBO] that describes VM DTBO.

 [header]: src/config.rs
 [DTBO]: https://android.googlesource.com/platform/external/dtc/+/refs/heads/master/Documentation/dt-object-internal.txt